Psykotikism/Mutant_Tanks/README.md

 "Execute Config Types" "7" // Executes the config file for the current difficulty, map, and game mode.
 "Execute Config Types" "8" // Executes the config file for the current day.
 "Execute Config Types" "31" // Executes the config file for the current difficulty, map, game mode, day, and player count.
+"Execute Config Types" "63" // Executes the config file for the current difficulty, map, game mode, day, player count, and finale stage.
 ```

 ## Credits